MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-core-ediscovery.md

 ![Core eDiscovery workflow](../media/CoreEdiscoveryWorkflow.png)

 1. **[Create an eDiscovery hold](create-ediscovery-holds.md)**.
 The first step after creating a case is placing a hold (also called an *eDiscovery hold*) on the content locations of the people of interest in your investigation.
-While this step is optional, creating an eDiscovery hold preserves any content that may be relevant to the case during the investigation.
-When you create an eDiscovery hold you can preserve all content in the selected content locations or you can create a query-based hold to preserve only the content that matches a hold query.
+Content locations include Exchange mailboxes, SharePoint sites, OneDrive accounts, as well as the mailboxes and sites associated with Microsoft Teams and Office 365 Groups.
+While this step is optional, creating an eDiscovery hold preserves content that may be relevant to the case during the investigation.
+When you create an eDiscovery hold you can preserve all content in specific content locations or you can create a query-based hold to preserve only the content that matches a hold query.
 In addition to preserving content, another good reason to create eDiscovery holds is to quickly search the content locations on hold (instead of having to select each location to search) when you create and run searches in the next step.
 After you complete your investigation, you can release any hold that you created.

 2. **[Search for content](search-for-content-in-core-ediscovery.md)**.
 After you create eDiscovery holds, use the built-in search tool to search the content locations on hold.
 You can also search other content locations for data that may be relevant to the case.
 You can create and run different searches that are associated with the case.
 You use keywords, properties, and conditions to [build search queries](keyword-queries-and-search-conditions.md) that return search results with the data that's most likely relevant to the case.
 You can also: